 Diuril Side Effects

-Note: This page contains information about the side effects of chlorothiazide.
-Some of the dosage forms included on this document may not apply to the brand name Diuril.
+Note: This document contains side effect information about chlorothiazide.
+Some dosage forms listed on this page may not apply to the brand name Diuril.

 - Abdominal or stomach pain